petergridge/Irrigation-V5/readme_new.md

 Options available:
 - Time selector, supporting the selction of a single start time for the program
 - Multistart, provides an text input that accepts multiple start times for example 08:00:00,18:00:00 to run at 6am and 6pm.
 - Sunrise, this provides the base start time of sunrise with an option to offet the time using a numeric slider
 - Sunset, this provides the base start time of sunset with an option to offet the time using a numeric slider

 Sunrise and sunset are obtained from the SUN integration.

+### Latency
+Set the wait time before a zone is reported as offline, This supports implementation where there is a delay in setting the switch/valve state when turned on/off

+### Pump delay
+Set the delay between a zone stopping and the pump/master solenoid turning off.